 CES data submitted by 31 October are used to produce a preliminary report on breeding performance and adult abundance for the latest breeding season.
 View the latest report.
 Previous years' reports are available via the menu on the left.

 All data are submitted by the end of Janaury and are used to create the final results which include adult survival.
 These results are published in the spring edition of LifeCycle, the BTO magazine for ringers and nest recorders.
 Results for previous years are available through previous editions of LifeCycle or CES News.

-View a breakdown of the results from the previous year.
+View a breakdown of the results from previous years.
 Overall totals are given and results are also broken down by CES habitat and by country.
-Results shown include the number of sites, the number of birds andspecies caught, the top 15 species caught as well as averages per site.
+Results shown include the number of sites, the number of birds and species caught, the top 15 species caught as well as averages per site.